Analyzing Essential Properties Realty Trust, Inc. (EPRT) From Top to Bottom,

-On Wednesday, shares of Essential Properties Realty Trust, Inc. (NYSE:EPRT) marked $14.54 per share versus a previous $12.68 closing price.
-With having a 14.67% gain, an insight into the fundamental values of Essential Properties Realty Trust, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-EPRT showed a fall of -41.39% within its YTD performance, with highs and lows between $6.08 – $29.34 during the period of 52 weeks, compared to the simple moving average of -34.70% in the period of the last 200 days.
+On Monday, shares of Essential Properties Realty Trust, Inc. (NYSE:EPRT) marked $12.64 per share versus a previous $13.28 closing price.
+With having a -4.82% loss, an insight into the fundamental values of Essential Properties Realty Trust, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+EPRT showed a fall of -49.05% within its YTD performance, with highs and lows between $6.08 – $29.34 during the period of 52 weeks, compared to the simple moving average of -43.02% in the period of the last 200 days.

 Scotiabank equity researchers changed the status of Essential Properties Realty Trust, Inc. (NYSE: EPRT) shares from “Sector Outperform” to a “Sector Perform” rating in the report published on April 16th, 2020.
 Other analysts, including RBC Capital Mkts, also published their reports on EPRT shares.
 RBC Capital Mkts repeated the rating from the previous report, marking EPRT under “Underperform” rating, in the report published on December 18th, 2019.
 Additionally, EPRT shares got another “Overweight” rating from CapitalOne, setting a target price of $29 on the company’s shares, according to the report published in December 16th, 2019.
 On July 12th, 2019, RBC Capital Mkts Initiated an Sector Perform rating and increased its price target to $21.
 On the other hand, BofA/Merrill Upgrade the “Buy” rating for EPRT shares, as published in the report on June 11th, 2019.
 Berenberg seems to be going bullish on the price of EPRT shares, based on the price prediction for EPRT, indicating that the shares will jump to $25, giving the shares “Buy” rating based on their report from April 23rd, 2019.
 Another “Buy” rating came from Stifel, providing a prediction for $25 price target according to the report published in April 1st, 2019.